tkurtbond/tkurtbond.github.io/posts/2006/01/08/2006-01-08/index.rst

   explorer and leader of the Central Asiatic Expeditions of 1922 to 1930.
 + `East of Midnight`, by Tanith Lee, copyright 1977; St. Martin's Press, 1978.
-An early swords and sorcery Lee.
+An early Sword & Sorcery novel by Lee.
 + `Subterranean`, by James Rollins, copyright 1999 by Jim Czajkowski;
   Avon Books, Inc, June 1999.